-Difficulties in diagnosing torsion of paraovarian cyst in children using 2 clinical cases as an example
+Difficulties in diagnosing the paraovarian cyst torsion in children: two clinical cases as an example

 Cite item